 Set in a fictitious Brooklyn waterfront neighborhood less than two years following the World Trade Center disaster, this multi-layered mystery explores the often paradoxical complexities of love, loss, change, and the need for continuity.

 “This tragicomic novel is magnificent in its reach.
 Combining profound knowledge of the corridors through which a soul can be lost and found, Graveyard Blues haunts the imagination of the reader long after the murder mystery has been resolved.”

-What's Inside You It Shines Out
+Marc Kaminsky, author of What’s Inside You It Shines Out